 Ollen B. Hinnant Jr. was the first African American to graduate from the UK College of Law, receiving his degree in 1955.
 In 1997 he was the first to be inducted into the school’s Alumni Hall of Fame.
 He practices law in Lexington.

-Keisha Schumacher Houston was the first African American to graduate from the College of Public Health, earning a master’s of public health in 2002.
+Keisha Schumacher Houston was one of the first two African Americans to graduate from the College of Public Health in 2002.
+She earned a Master of Public Health.

 Marsha Hughes-Rease is the first African American to graduate from the College of Nursing, receiving a BSN in 1972.
 She served as a Navy Nurse Corps officer almost 30 years and was aboard the USNS Comfort during Desert Shield and Storm War.
 Hughes-Rease received the Legion of Merit medal, two Meritorious Service medals, two Commendation medals, and the Combat Action ribbon.
 She later started her current career as an executive coach and organization development consultant, Quo Vadis Coaching and Consulting.